igavrysh/competitive-programming/algo/leetcode/94-binary-tree-inorder-traversal/README.md

 Output: [1,3,2]
 ```
-Follow up: Recursive solution is trivial, could you do it iteratively?
+Follow up: Recursive solutionArrayRecreation is trivial, could you do it iteratively?